yksun/TACO/README.md

 ### Assembly-Only Mode

 Use `--assembly-only` when the goal is assembler benchmarking and comparison without refinement.
-TACO runs all assemblers, standardizes outputs inside Step 10, runs BUSCO, telomere detection, QUAST, and optional Merqury, then writes the combined comparison table to `assemblies/assembly_info.csv` and a summary to `final_results/assembly_only_result.csv` in Step 14B.
+TACO runs all compatible assemblers, standardizes outputs inside Step 10, runs BUSCO, telomere detection, QUAST, and optional Merqury, then writes the combined comparison table to `assemblies/assembly_info.csv` and a summary to `final_results/assembly_only_result.csv` in Step 14B.

+Assembly-only mode never runs the telomere pool, refinement, or final refined-assembly QC steps.
+If you run `--assembly-only -s 14`, TACO runs Step 14B.
+If you run `-s 14` without `--assembly-only`, TACO runs Step 14A for the full final report.

 Use `--benchmark` separately only when you also want machine-readable step timing and run metadata in `benchmark_logs/`.

 ### Benchmark Provenance Mode